Energy Systems Specialization

-Advancing sustainable energy systems, solutions and their applications
+Advancing sustainable energy systems, solutions, and their applications

 Greater global demand for energy is forcing us to rethink how we use our resources for the greater good.
 We need sustainable and renewable sources to provide energy for a growing population.

-Next, we need to identify alternatives to current energy needs.
+You'll also learn how to identify alternatives to current energy needs.
 Can efficiency be improved through optimization or upgrades to operations to reduce the demand for energy?
 Could the required energy demand be met with sustainable sources from renewable energy sources?

 - View a sample energy systems 4-year plan

 - Take courses and electives taught by internationally-recognized faculty

 - Minors that complement energy systems would be construction management, housing and community development, sustainability studies, or corporate environmental management